 The Szechuan Cold Noodles from Tang Bar were definitely one of our favorites from the meal.
 They were a little spicy, but overall the flavor was much more subtle that the other dishes, which was actually really nice considering how strong (in a good way) everything was.
 The noodles were a great thickness and consistency – they were a little on the less springy side, but that could have easily been from the amount of time they spent in the takeout container and also sitting in a bowl while I was shooting them, so I don’t feel comfortable truly knocking them for that, especially considering the flavor was so good.
 If you’re getting several dishes, there are enough noodles in an order to share, so we recommend doing so!

-Of everything we had, this was probably our absolute favorite dish!
-When you order one of these from Tang Bar, you’re basically getting a pre-made hot pot to-go.
-They package it in an aluminum bowl that really helps insulate all the ingredients and it stayed piping hot through the 25 minute car ride home.
+Of everything we had, this was probably our absolute favorite dish! malatang is basically a pre-made hot pot with the ingredients you choose.
+So instead of cooking it yourself at the table, they cook everything for you in their kitchen and serve it to you in a large bowl full of the broth of your choice.
+If you get it to-go, they package it in an aluminum bowl that really helps insulate all the ingredients and it stayed piping hot through the 25 minute car ride home.
 It even stayed pretty darn warm throughout the 40 minute photoshoot, so I can definitely say this stuff travels well.

 Tang Bar offers several options for their malatang including seafood, all meat, or all vegetarian versions, and you can even build your own (BYO malatang) where you can select the size of the bowl (1 lb or 1.5 lb), the broth (chicken broth, just a kick, picked veggies, hot and sour, or Szechuan spicy), and up to 8 ingredients.
 But we went with the seafood bowl and everything tasted so fresh!
 It comes with prawns, baby squid, fish/fish/squid balls, a daily selection of mushrooms, toufu/frozen toufu, winter melon, glass noodle, and udon.
 The fish straight up melts in your mouth and none of the seafood was chewy or tough.
 None.
 Not even the squid.
 If you’ve been fiending for some hot pot over the past couple months while dine-in hasn’t been an option, this is one of the closest dishes we’ve found to a take-home option!